-Your dough will then get transferred to a mixer or cuisinart.
+Your dough will then get transferred to a mixer or food processor.
 And of course, you may do this by hand in a big bowl.
-I chose to use my cuisinart.
-It was feeling left out this season and needed to shine!
+I chose to use my food processor.
 I let my dough cool for a few minutes before incorporating my eggs (one at a time).
 Bea pulsed and we got this beautiful mixture.

 To get uniform and perfect puffs, it is best to use a piping bag.
 However, using to spoons to scoop will also work.
 As you can see, I used the spoon method this time!
 Make sure to brush your dough balls with the egg wash for that beautiful brown crust.